 The U.S. Surface Transportation Board is the federal agency tasked with the economic regulation of railroads.
 Its rulemaking activity has decreased somewhat in recent years due in part to three vacancies on its five-member board.
 A number of rulemaking proceedings initiated by the STB before 2017 have been placed on hold until those vacancies are filled, including ones concerning fuel surcharges, competitive access, regulatory exemptions, and alternative rate-regulation standards.

 President Trump recently named three individuals to complete the board.
-Those nominations have been approved by the Senate Committee on Commerce, Science, and Transportation, but as of this
+Those nominations have been approved by the Senate Committee on Commerce, Science, and Transportation, but as of this writing the full Senate has yet to act.
+Once a full board is in place, we expect that the STB will move forward on its pending regulatory proceedings.

 A New Era of Rail Line Sales?